IDAES/idaes-pse/docs/user_guide/components/property_package/comp.rst

 Component Object
 ================

-Component objects are used in the IDAES Integrated Platform to identify the chemical species of interest in a property package and to contain information describing the behavior of that component (such as properties of that component).
+Component objects are used to identify the chemical species of interest in a property package and to contain information describing the behavior of that component (such as properties of that component).
 Additional information on the :ref:`Component Class<technical_specs/core/comp:Component Class>` is provided in the technical specifications.

-The IDAES platform currently supports the following types of components.
+The following types of components are currently supported.

 * `Component` - general purpose object for representing chemical species.
 * `Solute` - component object for representing species which should be treated as a solute in a `LiquidPhase`.